abhiwand/atk/doc/source/ad_inst_IA.rst

     Writing application.conf

 If you accidentally enter the wrong information on any of the prompts you can always run the script again.
-It will use a fresh application.conf.tpl and query Cloudera manager again to recreate the application.conf file.
+It will use a fresh application.conf.tpl and query Cloudera Manager again to recreate the application.conf file.

 .. versionadded:: 0.8.5
     Server configuration can be directly accessed through the IA Toolkit: